iCliniq Logo

 All the above are self-care methods.

-1. Eating Healthy - Diet affects every part of your health.
+1. Eating Healthy - Diet affects every part of the health.
 Not eating enough or having any deficiencies can also affect the mood, causing stress.
 Minimize processed food intake and focus more on eating healthy and nutritious.

 2. Practicing Yoga - Yoga has become a popular method to relieve stress in all age groups.
 Yoga can help lower blood pressure, heart rate, and stress.

-4. Spending Time With Family and Friends - Spending time with your loved ones positively affects the mind, making us happy and relieving stress.
+4. Spending Time With Family and Friends - Spending time with loved ones positively affects the mind, making us happy and relieving stress.

 6. Having Supplements - Certain supplements help in reducing stress.
-Nutritional deficiency can affect your mental health.
+Nutritional deficiency can affect mental health.
 Supplements like B vitamins, magnesium, and Rhodiola.
 One should consult the physician before taking these supplements.

 8. Reducing Caffeine Intake - Caffeine is a chemical found in tea, coffee, chocolate, and a few energy drinks.
-It stimulates the central nervous system, which makes you feel anxious.
+It stimulates the central nervous system, which makes one feel anxious.
 Overconsumption can harm the sleep cycle, which will increase stress.

 9. Avoid Negative People - Try avoiding negative people and thoughts.